mendix/docs-site-test/content/en/docs/refguide8/modeling/integration/consumed-odata-services/consumed-odata-service-requirements.md

   {{% alert color="info" %}}The Freemium Data Hub license is issued on an invitation-only basis. {{% /alert %}}
   {{% alert color="info" %}}For Mendix 8.12.3 and later, apps running without a [Mendix license](/developerportal/deploy/licensing-apps-outside-mxcloud/) (and also when running from the Studios) do not have this limitation.
 This also means that you can run your app from the Studios without the Data Hub license limitations. {{% /alert %}}

-Contact your  or Data Hub Admin to find out what type of Data Hub license your organization has.
+Contact your [Mendix Admin](/developerportal/control-center/#company) or Data Hub Admin to find out what type of Data Hub license your organization has.

 ### 4.1 Local development